 Also read: Dhangadhi – The offbeat India Nepal Border near Lucknow

 It is said that the mangoes which grew on this tree was not made available to the commoners.
 It was a prized possession.
 A secret treasure!
 The Nawab was always presented the first fruit of the season.
-The craze for Dussehri mango was immense.
-During the rule of Nawab Asaf-ud-Daula a farmer’s tree was seized because the government didn’t want the common people to buy the fruit.
+The craze for Dasheri mango was immense.
+During the rule of Nawab Asaf-ud-Daula, a farmer’s tree was seized because the government didn’t want the common people to buy the fruit.
 This Malihabad mango tree is legendary indeed.